Oussamanmmh/HACKATON-DEVFEST24-FRONTEND/README.md

 An integrated chatbot powered by AI to assist users with queries, provide support, and guide them through the application features.
 ### AI Scheduling :
 AI-driven scheduling functionality to optimize machine operation times and enhance overall production efficiency.
+### Energy Monitoring:
+  1. Energy Tracking: Monitor energy consumption per machine and shift to identify usage patterns.
+  2. Optimization Insights: Generate insights for improving energy efficiency and sustainability efforts, helping to reduce costs and environmental impact.
 ### Notifications:
   1. For Workers: Real-time notifications for machine status updates, alerts, and production milestones.
   2. For Managers: Summary notifications regarding overall production performance, alerts for machine issues, and reminders for scheduled maintenance.
+### Responsiveness:
+The application is fully responsive, ensuring an optimal experience across devices, from desktops to mobile phones.
+### User Interface & Experience (UI/UX):
+A user-friendly design prioritizing intuitive navigation, accessibility, and aesthetic appeal, providing users with a seamless interaction experience.

 ## Tech Stack